MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with information on how to use the MigrateArch attribute to change the bitness of an exsiting installation of Office 365 ProPlus, such as from 32-bit to 64-bit."
+description: "Provides Office admins with information on how to use the MigrateArch attribute to change the bitness of an existing installation of Office 365 ProPlus, such as from 32-bit to 64-bit."
 ---

 # Change an Office 365 ProPlus installation from 32-bit to 64-bit